Page images

 And for all our march of intellect, and our monarchy of mind,

-There's never a Reynard the Fox, but he draws his tail of fools behind; Of the marches of mind and morals, we esteem the march of mind And there's never a quack that quacks, but he finds green geese to most;
+There's never a Reynard the Fox, but he draws his tail of fools behind;

-Police Notice. tilities,
+Police Notice.

-Mr. Punch begs to apprise a certain class of correspondent that he For doing away with the differences of sex, and its disabilities; has already received 117 letters, containing what is considered by the And LADY AMBERLEY lectures, and PROFESSORINN Fawcett preaches, writers a joke on the name of "Gamos,” the winner of the Oaks, who That males have exclusive right to not even so much as breeches. is of course called a "game 'oss.".
-He will place any future epistles
+Mr. Punch begs to apprise a certain class of correspondent that he has already received 117 letters, containing what is considered by the writers a joke on the name of "Gamos," the winner of the Oaks, who is of course called a game 'oss."
+He will place any future epistles of the kind in the hands of the police.
+It may be convenient to add, that a Magistrate is not at liberty to bail such offenders.

-TELL HER, SOMEBODY.—MRS. RAMSBOTHAY says that she can't Here's Home in Belgravian drawing-rooms flies by miracle up to the understand why there is so much small-pox in Paris, seeing that the ceiling :
+TELL HER, SOMEBODY.-MRS. RAMSBOTHAM says that she can't Here's HOME in Belgravian drawing-rooms flies by miracle up to the understand why there is so much small-pox in Paris, seeing that the ceiling: EMPEROR has for so many years adopted a vaccinating policy.

 Printed by Joseph Smith, of No. 24, Holford Square, in the Parish of St. James, Clerkenwell, in the County of Middlesex, at the Printing Offices of Messrs.
-Bradbury, Evans, & Co., Lombard Street, in the Precinct of Whitefriars, in the City of London, and Published by him at No. 85, Fleet Street, in the Parish of St. Bride,
+Bradbury, Evans, & Co., Lombard Street, in the Precinct of Whitefriars, in the City of London, and Published by him at No. 85, Fleet Street, in the Parish of St. Bride, City of London.-SATURDAY, June 11, 1870.

 THE FENIAN'S QUICK MARCH FROM CANADA.
+"RUN away, run boys, run:

 Each throw away his gun.

-To the right about !”
+To the right about!"

 We raised the shout,